This is the fourth in a series of articles about school board trustees. A different article will be featured each month.

 School boards recognize that the public trust placed in them as a collective body is honoured through determining and enforcing norms of acceptable behavior.
 Having a code of conduct for school board members is an effective and essential governance practice which promotes public confidence and enhances the effectiveness of the board.

 The HPEDSB Code of Conduct was developed collaboratively by all board members.
-It provides a common understanding about how to facilitate the work of Board members with appropriate authority and integrity and, thereby promote public confidence.
+It is intended to provide common understanding about how to facilitate the work of Board members with appropriate authority and integrity and, thereby promote public confidence.

-Hastings and Prince Edward District School Board also has two student trustees who represent the interests of the student body at Board meetings.
-They are not members of the Board and are not entitled to exercise a binding vote although they have the same opportunities for participation at Board meetings.
+Hastings and Prince Edward District School Board also has two student trustees who represent the interests of the student body at meetings of the board.
+They are not members of the board and are not entitled to exercise a binding vote but they have the same opportunities for participation at meetings of the board.
+The 2014-2015 Student Trustees are: Cameron Barry, Centre Hastings Secondary School and Alyssa Mifflin, Centennial Secondary School.

 Source: Good Governance: A Guide for Trustees, School Boards, Directors of Education and Communities, 2014.